markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 The following steps describe how to configure the taskbar pinned applications using policy settings:

 1. Create the XML file.
-You can start with the [XML example](#taskbar-layout) and modify it to meet your requirements.
+You can start with the [XML example](#taskbar-layout) and modify it to meet your requirements
-1. Edit the XML file to meet your requirements and save it.
+1. Edit the XML file to meet your requirements and save it
-1. Deploy the XML file to devices using configuration service provider (CSP), provisioning packages (PPKG), or group policy (GPO).
+1. Deploy the XML file to devices using configuration service provider (CSP), provisioning packages (PPKG), or group policy (GPO)

 ### Taskbar configuration and policy refresh